ooni/ooni.org/content/about/risks.md

 Certain users may face severe penalties if these users are detected by third parties (such as governments) who view OONI Probe as a threat.

-The use of OONI Probe may be detected by third parties through the following:
+The use of OONI Probe may be detected by third parties through the following.

 #### Surveillance